jeffalstott/technologytimeseries/README.md

 This is data that I have aggregated and processed from data files that the authors shared with me.
 Academics, please cite those papers when using data originally published there.

-The data should not be taken as perfect; there are undoubtedly measurement errors, reporting errors, conceptual errors and errors of ommission.
+The data should not be taken as perfect; there are undoubtedly measurement errors, reporting errors, conceptual errors, and errors of ommission.

 [This Ipython Notebook](src/Original_Technology_Time_Series_Processing.ipynb) brings together the data from their original sources, adds some metadata, and visualizes the time series.